mint-metrics/mojito-snowplow-storage/README.md

 ### 2. Recipe failures (error tracking)

-In complex builds, it's hard to avoid errors firing from experiument treatments (such as obscure browsers, products with unusual features or deployments breaking tests mid-way through).
+In complex builds, it's hard to avoid errors firing from experiment variants (such as obscure browsers, products with unusual features or deployments breaking tests mid-way through).
 Errors can mean the difference between your treatment working or breaking.

 In any case, by tracking this data into experiment reports lets you keep abreast of issues and even helps you fix them.